lischilpp/unity-voxel-engine/README.md

 - Support for transparent materials (like glass) and connected materials (like water)
 - Different block types
 - Terrain generator from noise
+- Place and destroy blocks (right and left click)
 - Fast block destroying (press and hold **f** key)

 ## Screenshots